This is a really easy seafood pasta salad recipe.

 Boil the pasta and then drain and run under plenty of cold water to cool.

 Take a large bowl and mix the mayonnaise, mustard and milk together.
 It should be a good coating consistency - if it's too thick, then add a drop more milk.
+There's a recipe for homemade mayonnaise here, using either traditional methods or a quick and easy blender method.

 Tip in the pasta, onion and tomatoes and stir thoroughly.